sounddrill31/crave_aosp_builder/README.md

 - eng:  Development configuration with faster build time; most suited for day-to-day development
 ### Clean Build
-  - Uses fresh Base Project sources without any of our changes(use only for testing/debugging)
+  - Uses fresh Base Project sources without any of your changes(use only for testing/debugging)

 ## Known Issues
   - You Tell Me :)
 ## Extra Info
-  - For scheduled builds, it's better to remove the workflow dispatch stuff.
+  - For scheduled builds, it's better to remove the workflow dispatch stuff, check [lineage_builder](https://github.com/a57y17lte-dev/lineage_builder) for reference.
   - This Repo is a spiritual successor to azwhikaru's Action-TWRP-Builder
 ## Credits!
   - [AntoninoScordino](https://github.com/AntoninoScordino) for the recent rewrite